The Preferred First Name Policy allows students, faculty, staff, and alumni to indicate their preferred first names to

 A preferred first name is defined as an alternative to the individual’s legal name as designated by the individual in university systems.
 This is a name the individual prefers to be used within the IUP community.
 These may include individuals who prefer

 A person’s legal name is the name used for official government documents, such as licenses, passports, and tax forms.
 Also commonly known as a given name, this is the name that is officially recorded in university systems and documents.
 This name can only

 be changed by IUP following submission of appropriate legal documentation.
 Legal names will continue to be used where there is a university business or legal need.

 Upon written request by the individual, a preferred first name will be used instead of the person’s legal first name in select university-related systems and documents.
 The legal name will be used in all university-related systems and documents related

 to official university records.

 An individual is permitted to make one preferred first name request.
 Extenuating circumstances will be addressed on a case-by-case basis.
 The university reserves the right to suspend the individual’s privilege to update their preferred first name.

-Preferred first name requests will be denied or revoked when a name is deemed inappropriate including, but not limited to avoid a legal obligation, fraud, obscene/offensive language, or misrepresentation.
+Preferred first name requests will be denied or revoked when a name is deemed inappropriate, including but not limited to avoid a legal obligation, fraud, obscene/offensive language, or misrepresentation.

-Complete the Preferred First Name Request Form.
+Complete and submit the Preferred First Name Request Form.